lucapette/web/content/writing/estimation-done-right.md

 It may be hard to break down a big feature for one reason or another: the product angle, the design one, the technical feasibility, and so on.

-These situations help team members put themselves in others people's shoes and brings everyone closer.
+These conflicts help team members put themselves in others people's shoes and bring everyone closer.
 They can finally see problems from a different perspective.
-With some practice, they'll start anticipating the problems.
+With some practice, they'll start anticipating others people's needs.

 Team members get closer and collaborate better if they have to break down features all the time.